-The City of Los Angeles (City) Department of Public Works, Bureau of Engineering (BOE) is proposing to restore access along the portion of the Paseo Del Mar right-of-way (ROW) that was damaged by the 2011 White Point Landslide event.
-As the Lead Agency under the California Environmental Quality Act (CEQA), the City has prepared a Draft Environmental Impact Report (EIR) that evaluates the potential environmental effects of the proposed project.
-The City is requesting input from responsible agencies, trustee agencies, stakeholders, and other interested parties regarding the content of the environmental analysis and information included in the Draft EIR.
+The City of Los Angeles (City) Department of Public Works, Bureau of Engineering (BOE) is proposing to restore access along the portion of the Paseo Del Mar right-of-way (ROW) that was damaged by the November 2011 White Point Landslide event.

-PROJECT BACKGROUND: The 400-foot section of the Paseo Del Mar roadway that collapsed during the landslide event in November 2011 is approximately 120 feet above sea level along a steep bluff overlooking the Pacific Ocean.
+The 400-foot section of the Paseo Del Mar roadway that collapsed is approximately 120 feet above sea level along a steep bluff overlooking the Pacific Ocean.
 A large block of the bluff containing the roadway moved approximately 60 feet toward the ocean and left a large depression, or “graben”, approximately 500 feet long by 60 feet wide by 40 feet deep where the roadway used to exist.
 The City of Los Angeles initiated studies, cleanup, and stabilization of the eastern adjacent slope and introduced a street turn-around at the eastern end to close the road until a permanent solution was determined.
 The western end has been fenced off.

 No Project Alternative: Under the No Project Alternative, the portion of the roadway damaged by the 2011 landslide event would not be restored and this segment of Paseo Del Mar would remain inaccessible to the public.
 The emergency measures that were implemented following the landslide event would remain in place.
 The additional stabilization measures in the existing landslide area described for the build alternatives would not occur under this alternative.

 Alternative 1 – Bridge Spanning over Landslide: Alternative 1 would seek to limit major earthwork and remediation of the existing landslide area by constructing a single long-span bridge supported on stable ground outside the limits of the landslide area.
-The bridge would span approximately 380 feet.
+The bridge would span approximately 400 feet.
 A standard barrier and railing would be installed on the edges of the bridge.
-In addition, a sidewalk would be installed on the south side of the bridge.
+The proposed project would also include the possibility of a sidewalk, up to 5 feet wide on the northside of the roadway, in addition to the sidewalk up to 15 feet wide on the south side of the roadway.
 The construction of this alternative would last for approximately 15 months.

 Alternative 3 – Shear Pins with MSE Wall: Alternative 3 would be similar to Alternative 2; however, rather than being located at the face of the existing slope, a row of large diameter piles and a grid of smaller diameter piles would be constructed below the proposed roadway.
 The piles would handle the vertical loading of the Mechanically Stabilized Embankment (MSE) wall and mitigate lateral forces on the existing slope.
 The MSE-type wall utilizes a reinforcement strap tied to a segment of wall panel.
 The self-weight and friction of the compacted earth would keep the face of the panels in place.
 A barrier and railing adjacent to the sidewalk would be required, similar to Alternatives 1 and 2.
-Additionally, riprap protection up to an elevation of 15 feet above the mean high tide mark would be required under Alternative 3 to protect the slope from recession due to wave action and other erosive forces, similar to Alternative 2.
+Similar to Alternative 2, riprap protection up to an elevation of 15 feet above the mean high tide mark would be required under Alternative 3 to protect the slope from recession due to wave action and other erosive forces.
 The construction of this alternative would last for approximately 19 months.